- 14.1.1. Updating Release Information

 - Take a break from the release.
 Leave things for a few days, and see if you feel as strongly about things when you come back.
 Often, an issue that seems very important will seem less significant or easier to solve after a few days.

-- If a resolution can still not be found, please contact the Database Manager and request a decision.
+- If a resolution can still not be found, please contact our Database support team and request a decision.